Cost Considerations for Applicant Tracking: A Complete US Guide

 This guide covers every material cost consideration for US companies evaluating, purchasing, or switching applicant tracking systems, including the hidden costs that create budget surprises in year two, compliance-driven expenses that vary by company size, and a structured framework for projecting the true total cost of ownership over three to five years.

-Applicant Tracking System Cost Models
+What are the Applicant Tracking System Cost Models?

 The cost considerations for applicant tracking begin with understanding which pricing model a vendor uses, because the same feature set can cost wildly different amounts depending on how it's structured based on your team size and hiring volume.